Kansioo/Kansioo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nothing atm
+- 🔭 I’m currently working on Heliun
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: Kansio#5244

 Some of my recent projects: